Gjiangtao/A-Deep-Supervised-Edge-Optimization-Algorithm-for-Salt-Body-Segmentation/README.md

 # "A Deep Supervised Edge Optimization Algorithm for Salt Body Segmentation" code
-This is the source code for our paper "A Deep Supervised Edge Optimization Algorithm for Salt Body Segmentation".
+This is the source code for our paper "[A Deep Supervised Edge Optimization Algorithm for Salt Body Segmentation](https://ieeexplore.ieee.org/abstract/document/9145672)".

 ## Recent Update

+**`2020.07.23`**: Our paper has been accepted by ***IEEE Geoscience and Remote Sensing Letters***.
+[Paper Link](https://ieeexplore.ieee.org/abstract/document/9145672)

 **`2020.04.06`**: First push the code.